Configuration Explanation

 The following components are for illustrative purposes only.
 In actual use, they generally do not need to be modified; the default configuration is sufficient.

-The default ingress controller is used.
-Its enabling/disabling function can be controlled via ingress-nginx.enabled.
+The default gateway API controller is used.
+Its enabling/disabling function can be controlled via envoy.enabled.

 Please do not modify the default configuration, as this may cause service access errors.